GoDmitrAn/goit-markup-hw-02/README.md

-# goit-markup-hw-01
+# goit-markup-hw-02
-first homework on the topic html
+second homework on the topic html